 International students: £10,033

-Applications for both Spring and Autumn 2020 courses are now open.
+Applications are open for Autumn 2020 course.
 There is a £21 application fee.

 There is no UK government funding available for this course.
 If you're thinking of applying, you will need to be self-financing.